EkinKarabulut/Cifar10/README.md

 # Run:ai & WandB Demo - Cifar10 Classification

-Kubernetes is a widely used open-source orchestraction system for automating deployment, scaling, and management of containerized applications.
-Due to the high adoption rate of Kubernetes, data scientists are getting more exposed to it.
-However, in the development stage, the complexity and unknowns of this system leads to unproductivity and neglecting their data science tasks of data science teams.
+Kubernetes is an open-source orchestration system that simplifies deployment, scaling, and management of containerized applications.
+However, its complexity can lead to productivity loss and neglect of data science tasks for teams.
+The Run:ai and WandB integration addresses these challenges, providing data scientists with streamlined workflows, enhanced experiment tracking, and simplified infrastructure management.

-In this Demo, we will demonstrate how data scientists can accelarate their workflows and experiment tracking using WandB integration of Run:ai.
-This integration offers them not to be a specialist in infrastructure while leveraging all capabilities (and many more) of Kubernetes.
+## Key Benefits
+The Run:ai and WandB integration provides data scientists with several key benefits, including:

+* **Streamlined workflows**: The integration simplifies infrastructure usage on Kubernetes, allowing data scientists to focus on their core data science tasks.
+They can easily manage their experiments and allocate resources based on their specific needs.

+* **Enhanced experiment tracking**: The integration enables data scientists to track their experiments in real-time and collaborate more easily with their team members.
+They can monitor their experiments and get insights into their performance, making it easier to improve their models.

+* **Simplified infrastructure management**: The integration abstracts away the complexity of Kubernetes, making it easier for data scientists to run their experiments without requiring specialist knowledge in infrastructure management.

+## Demo Overview
+This demo showcases the seamless integration of Run:ai and WandB with Cifar10 classification.
+Cifar10 is a dataset of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+The objective is to classify the images into their respective classes using deep learning algorithms.

 ## Setup without Run:ai

-We assume that there is an existing Kubernetes cluster that we have access to.
-Our next steps without Run:ai would look like following;
+Assuming an existing Kubernetes cluster, the following steps would be necessary without the Run:ai and WandB integration:

-* Create a Dockerfile that includes:
-  * Wandb installation
-  * Training script (Copy path)
-  * Other installations (e.g. VSCode, Jupyter, Pytorch etc.)
-  * Networking details of the tools (e.g. exposed port for Jupyter Lab to run)
-* Build the image
+1. Create a Dockerfile that includes WandB installation, training script (with path), and other installations such as VSCode, Jupyter, Pytorch, etc.
-* Push the image to a private Docker repository
+2. Build the Docker image and push it to a private Docker repository.
-* Configure the deployment yaml file of Kubernetes with WandB secret
+3. Configure the deployment YAML file for Kubernetes, including
-  * Container configurations for this deployment (including the image that is created)
+ * Container configurations,
-  * Resource specifics for the container (GPU, CPU memory)
+ * Resource specifics for the container (GPU, CPU, memory),
-  * WandB API key as environment variable
+ * WandB API key as an environment variable.
-* Deploy the secret
+ * Networking details of the tools, such as an exposed port for Jupyter Lab to run.
-* Run the deployment with your container that you created.
+4. Run the deployment with the container that was created.

 For more information and details, please check out [this documentation](https://wandb.ai/site/articles/model-explorations-and-hyperparameter-search-with-w-b-and-kubernetes)